harperreed/harper.blog/content/now/_index.md

         weight: 3
         identifier: now
         name: Now
 ---

-Inspired by [@NowNowNow.](https://nownownow.com/) A simple way to see whats happening now.
+This page is meant to be simple view into what is happening in my life right **now**.
+Inspired by [@NowNowNow.](https://nownownow.com/) and Derek Sivers.